krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-You are authenticating an application to service APIs.
+Q. You are authenticating an application to service APIs.
 Both resources are internal to the Google Cloud environment.
 What type of credentials should you use?
 ```
 ```
 Temporary credentials